On This Day In Judy Garland’s Life And Career – August 27

 August-27,-1963-ROBIN-MILLER-WRONG-INFO-The_Evening_Sun-(Baltimore)

-August 27, 1963: This article written by Robin Miller was part of a series on “people made rich by a song hit.”
-Miller gets just about every detail wrong about how “Dear Mr. Gable” came about.
-It’s anyone’s guess where Miller got her info, or if she simply made it up to flesh out the article.
+August 27, 1963: This article, written by Robin Miller, was part of a series on “people made rich by a song hit.”
+Miller gets almost every detail wrong about how “Dear Mr. Gable” came about.
+It’s anyone’s guess where Miller got her info or if she simply made it up to flesh out the article.
 At least she got one thing right: “Today Judy is as big a star as ever.”

 Check out The Judy Room’s “Judy Garland – The Concert Years” here.

 August 27, 1966: This short article appeared in Billboard Magazine.
-It noted Judy’s split from Capitol Records (she had been with the label since 1955), and her appearance at the El Patio nightclub in Mexico City.
+It noted Judy’s split from Capitol Records (she had been with the label since 1955) and her appearance at the El Patio nightclub in Mexico City.
 Note how the article talks about her opening in the future tense but adds “17” in parentheses.
-This is because Judy’s opening at the club had happened prior to the printing of the article but obviously not before it was written.
+This is because Judy’s opening at the club occurred before the article was printed, but obviously not before it was written.

 August 27, 1966 – Billboard article